stoplightio/studio/docs/Basics/02-working-with-files.md

 # Work with Files

+Once you create a project, add files to start designing APIs and documentation.

-Studio supports API design and documentation files in multiple formats:
+Studio supports files in multiple formats:

 - **API**: API description documents (YAML or JSON)
 - **Endpoint**: Individual paths and operations (YAML or JSON)